 In 1829, the school’s trustees reached out to hire Twilight.
 He was by then a seasoned teacher, with several years’ experience following his graduation in 1823.
 The school itself was in dire need of new leadership, and Twilight began immediately making improvements.

-But without a dormitory-style boarding house, students were left to board with local farmers.
+But without a dormitory-style boarding house, students had to board with local farmers.
 The environment that Twilight wanted for the school required a more formal dormitory and classrooms.
 When the trustees declined to fund it, he insisted.
-Relations grew very tense for several years, but the trustees declined to fund the larger facility.
+Relations grew very tense for several years, but the trustees refused to fund the larger facility.

 Twilight decided to build it himself.
 He paid for it with a combination of his own funds and money borrowed from others.
-He quarried granite blocks from the surrounding area and, working with an ox to provide power for a system of pulleys, he and anyone he could corral to help built a large stone structure from the ground up.
+He quarried granite blocks from the surrounding area and, working with an ox to provide pull a system of pulleys, he and anyone he could corral to help build a large stone structure from the ground up.

-By 1836, the structure was finished: a large four-story, granite building with dormitory, kitchen, classrooms and assembly hall.
-Twilight named it Athenian Hall.
+By 1836, he finished the structure: a large four-story, granite building with dormitory, kitchen, classrooms and assembly hall.
+Alexander Twilight named it Athenian Hall.

 The school would prosper under Twilight’s leadership.
 Classes cost $2 to $3 each for a term, and Twilight’s reputation kept the school full.
 Before he departed in 1847, more than 3,000 students would pass through the school.

-Twilight would also be elected to the state Legislature and represent the county in attempting to stop the state from stripping its school of its funding.
+Twilight would also win election to the state Legislature and represent the county in attempting to stop the state from stripping its school of its funding.